ClementNerma/Rave/docs/master.md

   .catch(err => println!('Something went wrong: ${content.message}'));
 ```

 The `.then()` function simply registers the callback which will be called if the promise succeeds, while `.catch()` registers the callback for the case it fails.
-Here, we don't use any `try`-`catch` block to handle potential errors ; there is callback for that.
+Here, we don't use any `Resut<T, X>` value to handle potential errors ; there is callback for each case.

 We can also use `.finally()` to run a function after the other callbacks, whatever the promise succeeded or failed.